Tanja888/pands-project/README.md

 ## Data
 Iris data set includes three classes: Iris Setosa, Iris Versicolor and Iris Virginica with 4 attributes measured in centimeters: sepal length, sepal width, petal length and petal width.
 The total number of instances is 150.

-## Structure
-This project has 3 main parts:
-1. Sneak peek into data set
-2. Statistics and Data Visualization
-3. Conclusions and further reading

 ## Setup
 Three libraries were needed for the analysis:
 ```python